COVID-19 Pandemic Tax Deductions for your Business

 Bottom Line

 Okay, we like to joke – it’s a coping mechanism.
 But all kidding aside, handling finances during a pandemic can be quite stressful.
-And with so many new business expenses, changing legislation, and rules around those potentially forgivable loans, it’s easy to feel overwhelmed.
-Make sure you are tracking all of your business expenses to make filing your taxes that much easier next year.
+With so many new business expenses, changing legislation, and rules around those potentially forgivable loans, it’s easy to feel overwhelmed.
+Tracking all of your business expenses and doing year-round bookkeeping will make filing your taxes much easier.
 If you have questions, we highly recommend consulting a professional.

 Check out our COVID-19 resource page for more blog posts, videos and helpful information for businesses during the Coronavirus pandemic.